varunmc/bill-of-materials/README.md

 # bill-of-materials
-_Declaration of all external Maven artifacts used by the platform_
+_Declaration of all external Maven artifacts_

 A "Bill Of Materials" (BOM) is a POM defining the default version of dependencies that could be used by a project.
 The project would then import the BOM, thereby making available all declared dependencies.
 For more information, read [Importing Dependencies](https://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html#Importing_Dependencies).